jreisinger/have-done/README.md

 NOTE: this file was **generated** by `have-done`.

-> Read the manuals from front to back, then regularly read books and blogs.
-There's always more to learn. -- ULSAH, 5th

 You earn your living by having enough knowledge (theory) and experience (practice).
-However, these are expiring assets so you have to keep them fresh.
+However, these are *expiring* assets so you have to keep them fresh.
 While honing your knowledge keep in mind these principles (based on The Pragmatic Programmer):

 * Invest regularly - the *habit* itself is as important as the amount
 * Diversify - know the ins and outs of the technology you are working with